State Library of

 Volunteering goes back many years in the Library.

 In the 1920s there were only one or two staff in the Archives.
 There were no photocopiers, let alone computers to help with preservation, so if something was in fragile condition the only way to make a copy for use was by hand.
 This was the first task of the earliest of the honorary helpers in the Archives, Miss Lucy Lockett Ayers, who copied an old Port Adelaide shipping register from 1850 to 1857 and who continued her commitment to the Library through to the 1960s.

 In 1931 when the Assistant Archivist resigned, the Archivist had only voluntary help for six years, and that only occasionally.
 These volunteers copied manuscripts, indexed and translated documents, and did much valuable work.

 Over the years various people have compiled indexes to archival items and newspapers, often on subjects of particular interest to them.
 For example, Sally Horner spent ten years going through the Register newspaper from 1836 to 1887 creating an index to overseas departures by passenger ship from South Australia.
 The Horner Index was launched in 1992.
-It was originally a card file and is now online on the Library's website.
+It was originally a card file and is now online on the Library's Immigration to South Australia Library Guide.
 Tony Arbon's interest in shipping saw him donate his collection of shipping references and clippings compiled over some 40 years to the Library as the Arbon Collection.